Keeper-Security/windows-credential-utility/README.md

 2. A JSON string
 3. A path to an existing JSON file

-When the secret is saved to the Credntial Manager it is first encoded into a BASE64 format (if not already a BASE64 string).
+When the secret is saved to the Credential Manager it is first encoded into a BASE64 format (if not already a BASE64 string).
 This standardizes the format for both consistent storage and to make it easier to consume by Keeper integrations and products.

 ```c#
 var secret = Parsing.ParseConfig(configArg); // Returns a BASE64 sring